-In July of 2007, the State of Connecticut was one of the first in a growing list of states that adopted a law concerning the recycling of household electronic waste (e-waste).
+In July of 2007, the State of Connecticut was one of the first in a growing list of states that adopted an Electronics Recycling Law concerning the recycling of household electronic waste (e-waste).
 This law enables Connecticut to better manage an ever-growing portion of the solid waste stream.
 Under this e-waste law, residents will have convenient and free opportunities to recycle their computers, printers, televisions and monitors; and manufacturers will finance the transportation and recycling of them.
 Retailers will be required to inform their customers about electronics recycling options, and will only be allowed to sell these products from manufacturers that have registered with the Department of Energy and Environmental Protection (DEEP).
 There will also be a disposal ban on these devices as of January 1, 2011.

 Information for Retailers

-Content Last Updated May 8, 2013
+Content Last Updated November 8, 2013